 Binnacle List: No, this is not barnacle related, although many new sailors have understandably confused the two.
 Binnacle refers to the ship’s compass housing, which perches on the ship’s bridge.
 In past times, each morning the corpsmen would lay the ship’s sick list here for the captain; hence the sick list became known as the “binnacle list.”

-Bitter End: We’ve all heard this phrase, but probably not the origin story.
-Sailors call a turn of the line around a bitt (wooden or iron posts sticking through a ship’s deck), a bitter—and the end of the line that’s attached to the bitts, “the bitter end.”
+Bitter End: We’ve all heard this phrase, but probably never have heard the original story.
+Sailors call a turn of the line around a bitt (a wooden or iron post sticking through a ship’s deck), a bitter—and the end of the line that’s attached to the bitts was called “the bitter end.”
 These days, the Navy calls the end of any line “the bitter end.”
-The widely used phrase “there till the bitter end” shows the foolishness of someone following through with something without taking the possible fallout into account.
+The widely used phrase “there till the bitter end” shows the foolishness of someone following through with something without considering the possible fallout.

-Bully Boys: This term translates into “beef eating sailors,” and recurs often in Navy poems and chanties.
-Bully beef was the affectionate name for chewy beef jerky, an ever popular food option that also renamed the men that were forced to dine on it.
+Bully Boys: This term translates into “beef eating sailors,” and recurs often in Navy poems and shanties.
+Bully beef was the affectionate name for chewy beef jerky, ever-popular foodstuff that also renamed the men that were forced to dine on it.
 This “beef” was also called “salt junk,” since its texture brought to mind the rope yarn used for caulking ship seams (see “chewing the fat” below).

 Chewing the Fat: You might imagine how the type of beef that could survive long voyages would taste.
 It was tough and needed to be chewed for long periods before swallowing, sometimes for hours.
 Sailors would chew this meat like chewing gum.
-Thus, “chewing the fat” was born.
+Thus, “chewing the fat” was born, a notion that easily aligned with time spent conversing.

 Chow: Everyone knows that chow time is time to eat.
 Whether it’s bully beef or (thankfully now) a much more palatable meal, sailors love chow time.

 Mind Your Ps and Qs: This phrase is common in the American lexicon, especially when many of us were younger and needed encouragement to be on our best behavior.
-It’s ironic that this mark for good behavior had its beginnings in the taverns at ports, where sailors often drank on credit from the pub owner, and received chalk tally marks under “P” for pints and “Q” for quarts consumed.
-Once he received his pay, the sailor would need to settle his debts, or “mind his Ps and Qs,” or he would face financial consequences.
-Smart sailors stayed sober to make sure no extra marks were made by scheming keepers; this better behavior was tied into “mind your Ps and Qs.”
+It’s ironic, however, that a mark for good behavior had its beginnings in the taverns at ports.
+Here, sailors often drank on credit from the pub owner, and received chalk tally marks under “P” for pints and “Q” for quarts consumed.
+Upon receipt of pay, the sailor would need to settle his debts, or “mind his Ps and Qs,” or he would face financial consequences.
+Smart sailors stayed sober to make sure no extra marks were made by scheming keepers; this better behavior became synonymous with “minding your Ps and Qs.”

 Pollywog: A sailor that hasn’t yet crossed the equator.
 For at least 400 years, the ritual of a pollywog crossing the equator is celebrated with a visit from “King Neptune” and his “court,” all played by high ranking crew.
 They decide if the novice is fit to become a “shellback” (see below).
 This tradition includes a day-long celebration meant to build comradery among the crew.